briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 \rule{\textwidth}{1pt}

 Once again, we deeply appreciate time and effort that you and the two reviewers have dedicated to our research and the constructive comments provided.
 We hope you'll find that this manuscript has improved through our efforts to address these comments.
-Please do not hesitate to contact us if we can clarify any of our response above.
+Please do not hesitate to contact us if we can clarify any of our responses above.

 Thank you for your continued consideration of our manuscript.